The 511-CAM Mission: A Pointed 511 keV Gamma-Ray Telescope with a Focal Plane Detector Made of Stacked Transition Edge Sensor Microcalorimeter Arrays: Predicted performance of a balloon-borne 511-CAM mission

 \section{Predicted performance of a balloon-borne {\it 511-CAM} mission}

 One of the key elements of the detector response is the instrument efficiency or effective area, which, for the {\it 511-CAM}, consists of both lens and detector efficiency.
-The simulation code calculates the channeling efficiency by using the relation
+The simulation code calculates the lens channeling efficiency by using the relation

 The open fraction term is equivalent to the ratio of spacer layer thickness to the period of bi-layers.
-It also assumes that 40\% of the geometric area of the lens will be taken up by mounting and alignment hardware.
-Our {\it 511-CAM} simulation shows that for the 9\,cm diameter lens, the resulting effective area of a balloon-borne mission at 511\,keV is 59.47\,cm$^2$.
+Our {\it 511-CAM} simulation shows that for the 9\,cm diameter lens, the resulting effective area of a balloon-borne mission at 511\,keV is {50.89\,cm$^2$}.
 To predict the sensitivity of the detector, we also modeled the dominant background components during a balloon flight and their effects on instrument performance.
 We followed the model developed by Gehrels \cite{GEHRELS1985324} for shield leakage of $\gamma$-ray background.
 The results are given for a column density of 3.5\,g/cm$^2$ of rest-atmosphere.
 Figure \ref{fig:sensitivity} shows the source and background counts (left panel) and the calculated sensitivity (right panel) at 3$\sigma$ confidence level.
 The estimated detector response under the concentrated point source and background indicates that {\it 511-CAM}, combined with the $\gamma$-ray concentrator, can achieve a sensitivity better than current instruments -- even for the most conservative estimate of the per-pixel energy resolution.
 The development of SLEDGEHAMMER detectors with BiSn absorbers could give much better energy resolutions.
 The background fluctuations scale with the square root of the energy resolution.
-Thus, an energy resolution improved by a factor of $\sim$4 would improve the sensitivity by a factor of 2.
+Thus, an energy resolution improved by a factor of $\sim$\,4 would improve the sensitivity by a factor of 2.
 The key assumptions and results of these channeling optics/{\it 511-CAM} simulations are listed in Table \ref{tab:simulation}.